What Is Mindfulness?

 Mindfulness teaches us to be present for our lives, with more kindness and compassion for ourselves and others.

 Mindfulness is sweeping the country with over 25 million Americans engaging in some kind of practice.
-It is now offered in a wide array of professional settings, including business, law, medicine, healthcare, the military, veterans, education, professional sports and the non-profit sector.
+It is now offered in a wide array of professional settings, including business, law, medicine, healthcare, the military, veterans, education, professional sports, and the non-profit sector.
 Why this interest?

 Yet much of the time, we live in habit energy and are not truly present.
 Many of us feel like human doings instead of human beings, as we push ourselves relentlessly to accomplish our pages-long “to-do” lists.
 We go through our daily routines lost in thought about what has recently transpired, or worried about what might happen in the future, instead of being present with this moment.
 And, when we are present, we often find ourselves making comparisons and judging ourselves and others, instead of being open to what is happening.
-The mind is a gift which allows us to reflect, remember, plan, discern, and many other activities, but many of us cannot seem to turn it off.
+The mind is a gift that allows us to reflect, remember, plan, discern, and many other activities, but many of us cannot seem to turn it off.
 We can’t let go of whatever is bothering us.
 We sometimes lie awake at night.
 We are lost in thought while we drive, eat, and do other daily activities.
-Sometimes, even are caught up in our thoughts when we are watching a movie, exercising, or enjoying a relaxing outing.
+Sometimes, we even are caught up in our thoughts when we are watching a movie, exercising, or enjoying a relaxing outing.

 With training, we can learn to release this perpetual habit energy and become more present.
 We can find more balance in our lives.
 We learn to see our experiences and the people in our lives as teachers.
 We can key into our inner wisdom.
 More than anything, however, mindfulness teaches us, not only to accept ourselves and others, but to be gentler and kinder to ourselves and others no matter with what we are struggling.